 Sumo Logic is a newer startup in the field which offers a very nice service.
 The log data is presented in an easy-to-skim dashboard interface with charts and numbers.
 You can easily pinpoint related problems over the recent data queries and organize this information as needed.

 And everything is stored within the cloud so you do not need to worry about local disk space.
-To answer further questions check out their FAQ page.
+To answer further questions check out their Community page.

 The cute design of Logstash will stand out among the other data logging companies.
 Logstash is completely open source and free to distribute on any number of servers to manage.
 The installation will take some time, but their features are impeccable for a self-hosted solution.